 - Magnolia limbs tend to be brittle; and

-- Thoroughly wet the soil in the pot before starting.
+- Thoroughly wet the potting soil in the pot before starting.
 Place the pot on its side and slide the root ball out.
 If the plant is stuck, you can slip a long-bladed knife around the inside edge to loosen it.
 Gently loosen some of the roots along the sides and bottom, and pull them outward so they are not encircling the root mass.

 - Spread the side roots out over the mounded soil while backfilling the hole.
 Work the soil in and around the roots.
 When the hole is half filled, give it and the roots a good soaking of water.

 - Use your hands to build up a 3-6 inch high embankment of soil on the ground over the outside of the root zone.
 This will help impound water over the roots while it sinks into the soil.
 Water thoroughly.

 - Use stakes and lines to stabilize a new magnolia against the wind.

-- An organic mulch over the root zone helps retain soil moisture.
+- An organic mulch over the magnolia root zone helps retain soil moisture.
 Be sure you don’t use a mulch that contains lime, as this could cause yellowing of the leaves.
 If chlorosis does occur, a foliar application of chelated iron can help.

-- Do not fertilize a newly planted tree until the following growing season.
+- Do not fertilize a newly planted tree until the following the trees growing season.
 Then for the next two or three years, feed with a balanced fertilizer every other month during the growing season.
 After the first two or three years, fertilize just once or twice a year.

 - Do any necessary pruning and shaping while the tree is still young because removing large branches can leave scars that are open to infection.
 Young trees are more susceptible because less magnolia tree roots have formed

 - Magnolias are more trouble-free than many trees, and minor problems such as scale insects or leaf miners can be ignored.